airtai/cookiecutter-faststream/{{cookiecutter.project_slug}}/README.md

    * `--name faststream-app`: Assigns a name to the running container, in this case, "faststream-app".

    * `--env-file /path/to/env-file`: Specifies the path to an environment file (commonly a `.env` file) that contains environment variables required by your [`FastStream`](https://github.com/airtai/faststream) application.
-Storing secrets and configuration in an environment file is a secure and best practice for handling sensitive information such as Kafka host, port, and authentication details.
+Storing secrets and configuration in an environment file is a secure and best practice for handling sensitive information such as {{cookiecutter.streaming_service | capitalize}} host, port, and authentication details.

 By following these steps, you can easily deploy your [`FastStream`](https://github.com/airtai/faststream) application as a [`Docker`](https://www.docker.com/) container on your server.
 Remember to customize the `env-file` and other environment variables as needed to suit your specific application requirements.